 - Theatre-quality programmable LED lighting and sound system create a truly spectacular scene.

-- The skating rink/water feature can become an event platform, and additional lighting and sound equipment can be used for concerts or performances.
+- The skating rink/wading pool can become an event platform, and additional lighting and sound equipment can be used for concerts or performances.

 - Six hundred energy-efficient LED lights are integrated into the nine curved stone benches, and together they consume just 35 Watts of electricity.

 - Distinctive lighting surrounds the area making it a unique, welcoming and enjoyable space day and night.

 - Enjoy completely barrier–free access to square including the skating rink/wading pool and pavilion.